 Welcome to January.
 The fun of Christmas and New Year is over and reality has set in.
-It’s cold, it’s wet, the train companies are on strike (again) and there’s nothing on the horizon to look forward to.
+It’s cold, it’s wet, the trains are on strike and there’s nothing on the horizon to look forward to.
 Wouldn’t it be great to disappear off to the sunshine, even for a few days?
 Of course it would be.
 Here are my top destination suggestions to lose those January blues…

 Are you dreaming of lazy beaches, warm sunshine and views you’ll struggle to stop taking photos of?
 Then look no further than Thailand.
 Escape the chaos of Bangkok and head to the Andaman Coast for some of the most spectacular beach views you will ever see.
 If you’ve seen The Beach or The Hangover 2, you’ll know exactly what I mean.

 Id suggest avoiding Phuket if you can as there are a number of great options nearby, from the secluded luxury hotels of Khao Lak (the JW Marriott Khao Lak is a real treat) to the more lively, but still bearable, town of Ao Nang, in the Krabi district.
 A wonderful little retreat with easy access to the town is the Ao Nang Phu Petra Resort.

 From here it’s an easy long-tail boat around the corner to the world famous Railey Beach, above.
 Also, you can jump on a tour boat to Koh Phi Phi and the many other nearby islands.
 Whether you decide to relax in the tranquility of your poolside lounger or scale the rugged rock formations that define this part of Thailand, you really can’t go wrong.

 Related article – Singapore Stopover